istvan-tamas/exonbyte-blog/src/blog/REST-controller-in-Spring-Boot.md

 ---
-title: Awesome Blog Post Title
+title: Building a REST API in Spring Boot
-author: Nikola
+author: Sense DNA
-date: 2020-07-15
+date: 2024-06-24
 ---

-## Introduction to my blog post
+## Building a REST API in Spring Boot

 Great content of my first blog